 - advertise in an online directory - maybe a trade association for your sector provides members with a listing on its website

 - sponsor local events and organisations such as a local sports team

 - advertise in your local newspaper

-- offer special discounts and free goods from time to time - for example a free cleaning product with every pair of shoes purchased.
-Advertise special offers prominently in your window, and consider using Facebook or Twitter to tell customers about what's new
+- offer special discounts and free goods from time to time - for example buy one, get one free on certain products.
+Advertise special offers prominently in your window